200 million rupees to be spent on identifying 'hot spots' for earthquakes and landslides - ExBulletin

 200 million rupees to be spent on identifying ‘hot spots’ for earthquakes and landslides

-The project, which started with an allocation of 40 million rupees under the Public Sector Development Program (PSDP 2021-22), will be completed at an estimated total cost of 412.769 million rupees in a period of three years, according to an official document available with APP.
+The government will implement a project to identify earthquake-prone areas and landslide hotspots in the country with the aim of reducing disaster risk.

-The main focus of the project, titled “Pakistan National Research Program on Geohazards (Earthquakes and Landslides) – Acquisition of data along active faults and identification of potential landslide areas”, will help identify earthquake-prone areas and landslide hotspots in the country.
+According to the agency, the project, titled “Pakistan National Program for Research on Geological Hazards, Earthquakes and Landslides”, will be completed within three years at a cost of 200 million rupees.

-In addition, a new network of global navigation satellite stations (GNSS – permanent and periodic) and a nationwide landslide inventory database will be established.
+Besides, a new network of global navigation satellite stations, and a landslide inventory database will be set up across the country to prevent disasters and calamities.

 |